 About me

-I am currently a World Bank consultant contributing to urban transformation in Indonesia, a Non Executive Director of Parents for Climate, a member of Women for Election’s Political Advisory Board and Senior Associate at the Sydney Policy Lab.
-My first book, Glimpses of Utopia: Real Ideas for a Fairer World, was shortlisted in the Australian Book Industry Awards in 2021.
+I am also a Non Executive Director of Parents for Climate, a member of Women for Election’s Political Advisory Board and Senior Associate at the Sydney Policy Lab.
+My book, Glimpses of Utopia: Real Ideas for a Fairer World, offers solutions to the climate and inequality crises.
+I am also undertaking Higher Degree Research in Political Philosophy, focusing on overlapping consensus and imaginative hope, at the University of Sydney.

 Photography credit: Hugh Stewart, 2022